 And so, placing a prototype in the hands of real users allows us to learn whether we are addressing user needs by solving the right problem.

-There is no need to envision the entire customer journey or product roadmap.
+There is no need to envision the entire user journey or product roadmap.
 We make small, intentional, incremental improvements to a product or experience by testing each significant function.

-When we conduct user research prior to ideating solutions, we listen to what our customers say they want to achieve and how they want to feel.
+When we conduct user research prior to ideating solutions, we listen to what users say they want to achieve and how they want to feel.

-Engaging with customers during testing helps us prove (or disprove) our assumptions.
+Engaging with users during testing helps us prove (or disprove) our assumptions.

 Perhaps our theory was wrong.
-Perhaps the customer’s description of their problem or need was wrong.
+Perhaps the user’s description of their problem or need was wrong.

 Testing a prototype, rather than releasing a fully fledged product to the open market, is the most risk-free way to scale businesses and product offerings.